Skip to content

 No, the information from your black box won’t be shared with a third party, except for the police.

-And the police would only get access to your telematics data if they asked for it as part of a formal criminal investigation and legal permission was in place to allow them to access it.
+And the police would only get access to your telematics data if they asked for it as part of a formal criminal investigation.
+In this case, legal permission would need to be in place to allow them to access it.

-However, it’s worth noting that if you’re the named driver on a telematics insurance policy, then the policyholder will be able to see your data and driving score.
-Something to bear in mind if you’re on a parent’s policy.
+However, if you’re the named driver on a telematics insurance policy, the policyholder will be able to see your data and driving score.
+Something to bear in mind if you’re on your parents’ black box insurance.

 Does a black box know if you crash?